fl2ma/docs-csv-importer/docs/errors/bad_files.md

 - The second transfer has another transaction ID.
 - The second transfer has a different description.
+- In the second transfer, any other meta-data is different (notes, links, etc).

 You'll have to manually edit your file so the transactions are the same.